CC 4.0 License

 TIP

-The current lazy compilation aligns with the webpack implementation, and is still in the experimental stage.
+The current lazy compilation is still in the experimental stage.
 In some scenarios, lazy compilation might not work as expected, or the performance improvement may be insignificant.

 };